Confinement-driven state transition and bistability in schooling fish: Introduction

-While a large variety of such structures exist in the wild, studies on collective motion usually suggest that the different collective states can be classified into 3 distinct families \cite{calovi_swarming_2014}: swarming, a disorganised state in which the orientations (directions of displacement) within the group are essentially isotropic; a polarised state, in which members of the group move in a preferential direction while being aligned with each other; and milling, a state where individuals move forming vortex-like structure, rotating as a whole around the centre of mass of the group.
-The transition to this milling state is of particular interest.
-It has been be observed in nature and in the lab, and has been extensively described for a number of different species : marine worms \cite{franks_social_2016}, planktonic crustaceans \cite{ordemann_pattern_2003}, army ants \cite{schneirla_unique_1944}, reindeers \cite{espmark_behavioural_2002} and most notably in fish \cite{harvey-clark_putative_1999, couzin_collective_2002, wilson_basking_2004, lukeman_conceptual_2009}.
-In some groups of animals, this milling structure is part of a multi-stable regime, where the system switches between several states, given a set of experimental conditions \cite{strombom_bistability_2022, d_strombom_asymmetric_2022}.
+The transition to this milling state is widespread and has been extensively described for a number of different species: marine worms \cite{franks2016}, planktonic crustaceans \cite{ordemann2003}, army ants \cite{schneirla1944}, reindeers \cite{espmark2002}, and most notably in fish \cite{harvey-clark1999, couzin2002, wilson2004, lukeman2009}.
+In some groups of animals, this milling structure is part of a multi-stable regime, where the system switches between several states, depending on the experimental conditions \cite{strombom2022, d.strombom2022}.
+Collective motion confers a variety of advantages to the group, from improved predator avoidance and escape \cite{inada2002, ioannou2012, ioannou2017} to a reduced cost of locomotion \cite{hemelrijk2015, ashraf2017, li2019}.

-In the case of living systems, collective motion confers a variety of advantages to the group, which may surpass the capabilities of lone individuals.
-Therefore, from an evolutionary standpoint, this emergent behavior is encouraged.
-One such advantage that has been well studied is that of fast information transmission within the group, which allows for better survival odds in cases of predation.
-It has been shown that in groups of fish \cite{ioannou_predatory_2012, ioannou_high-predation_2017} and birds \cite{hart_predator_2005} an ordered group of individuals will improve predator avoidance.
-This has also been observed in a variety of simulations \cite{wood_evolving_2007, inada_order_2002}.
-This is one example of how a collective behavior can arise as a response of the environment and underlines how the behavior of the group may depend on inter-individual interactions as well as external stimuli.

-Previous studies have often focused on deciphering the interactions between individuals that lead to a given stable collective state.
-However, the fluctuating essence of natural environments means that these groups must be able to shift their structure based on external stimuli and constraints.
-Understanding the underlying mechanisms of such structural transitions is thus of high interest to be able to describe complex biological systems.